AllanChain/zotero-arxiv-workflow/README.md

 3. Select both items, right click
 4. Select "Merge arXiv"

 This will update the arXiv item with all the information from the journal item except for the `URL` and `dateAdded`.
+The journal item will be deleted and the original arXiv item will have type `journalArticle`.

 This will also make the published PDF as the default PDF.

 ### Prefer to open a specific PDF